okcredit/android-cold-startup-instrumentation/README.md

-# android-startup-instrumentation
+# android-cold-startup-instrumentation
-This is an instrumentation library for Android Startup which gives duration for each phase of App Startup.
+This is an instrumentation library for Android Cold Startup which gives duration for each [phase](#phases-of-app-startup) of App Startup.

 ### Gradle Setup